-Legislation requires that a portion of teacher and administrator evaluations be based on "student growth and assessment data."
-Furthermore, beginning in 2018-2019, the law requires that half of the growth component of evaluations come from state assessment data, when available.
+Legislation requires that 25 percent of teacher and administrator evaluations be based on "student growth and assessment data” during the 2016-2017 and 2017-2018 school years.
+Furthermore, beginning in 2018-2019, the law requires that 40 percent of half of teacher and administrator evaluations be based on "student growth and assessment data”, with half of the growth component of evaluations comprised of state assessment data for tested grades and subjects.
 Below, you will find resources that will help you as you determine the best way to use state and local data in evaluations that are fair to educators and most likely to lead to improved teacher performance.

 Approaches to Measuring Student Growth